xuestella03/WINTER25-CS326/lectures/L07_supervised_machine_learning_i/slides.md

   - Patient A, Visit 2
   - Patient B, Visit 2

-In this scenario, the model could learn specific patterns from Patient A and Patient B in the training set and then simply recall them in the testing set.
-Since it has already seen data from these patients, even with slightly different features, **it may perform well without actually generalizing to unseen patients.**
+In this splitting scenario, the model could learn specific patterns from Patient A and Patient B in the training set and then simply recall them in the testing set.
+Since it has already seen data from these patients, even with slightly different features, **it may perform well without actually generalizing to unseen patients**.

 <!--s-->

-## Correct Splitting:
+## Correct Splitting

 - **Training Set:**
   - Patient A, Visit 1